 Main FX Market Forces

 The Interest Rate is the market rate that the buyer (or borrower) has to pay the seller (or lender).
 Interest rates impact the local currency’s strength against other currencies.
 Interest rates in each country are determined by its central bank, as part of its monetary policy.
 The compatibility of interest rates to market conditions helps maintain stability.
 Central banks raise interest rates in order to decrease inflation if they believe it is too high.
 In other words, increasing the interest rate will cause inflation to slow down and even stop, which in turn leads to a drop in prices while strengthening the currency!
-Meaning, it moderates the pace at which the economy grows.
+Meaning, that it moderates the pace at which the economy grows.

 Remember: In a healthy economy the interest rates usually vary between 3% and 5%.